This summer, we proudly released three important new features:

 - the Title becomes the YouTube Title, the Summary the YouTube Description and Tags are exported to YouTube Keywords

-- if you add Chapter Marks, they will be shown in YouTube as Captions at the correct time
+- if you add Chapter Marks, they will be shown as clickable links in the YouTube description and as Captions at the correct time

-- furthermore it's possible to set your video to private or public and to specify a YouTube Category (see picture below)
+- furthermore it's possible to set your video to private, public or unlisted and to specify a YouTube Category (see picture below)

 Attention: for files longer than 15 minutes, YouTube requires your phone number ;) !